rakshit-binary/perl-Quant-Framework/README.md

 ```
 ##Quant::Framework::InterestRate

 Interest rate is the amount of interest paid for deposit money.
 This can be defined for different periods and different currencies.
 So we can have different interest rates for each combination of currency and period.
 Usually interest rates are described as a percentage.
-For example a 1% interest rate for a period of 1 year for USD currency means you will get 1.01 times your initial deposit money after one years.
+For example a 1% interest rate for a period of 1 year for USD currency means you will get 1.01 times your initial deposit money after one year.
 For more informatio please refer to [Interest rate](https://en.wikipedia.org/wiki/Interest_rate).

 This module helps you save/load interest rates to/from a `Data::Chronicle` storage system.
 When creating an instance of this module you will need to specify symbol (The name of the currency for which you want to save/load interest rate) and a hash-ref named rates.
-Rates is a hash-table where key is duration (period in days) and the corresponding value is the interest rate percentage paid after that duration.
+Rates is a hash-table where key is duration (period in days) and the corresponding value is the interest rate percentage paid for that duration.

 To save interest rates:

 ```
-#Here USD is the currency, "7, 30 and 90" are durations and corresponding values "0.5, 1.2 and 2.4" are interest rates
+#Here USD is the currency, "7, 30 and 90" are durations and
+#corresponding values "0.5, 1.2 and 2.4" are interest rates

 my $ir_data = Quant::Framework::InterestRate->new(
             symbol => 'USD',